 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Click here for details.

 The older I get, the more I understand how important stretching is.
 Especially when recovering from an injury.
 One reason that muscles will tighten, is to protect injured parts of the body.
 They will tighten to prevent further injury.

 This is my experience, something that really helped me.
 I am not a doctor or healthcare provider, but rather someone who has worked through a lot of pain associated with issues affecting the lower back.
 I am not recommending that anyone do these exercise or stretching routines without first consulting a doctor or other healthcare provider.

 This is based on my own personal experience.
 These exercises have worked for me.
 I have tried things that have worked and some that have not worked, you may find the same.
 My hope is you can find some relief for some common problems related to low back pain.

 The piriformis muscle is located deep in the buttock, behind the gluteus maximus (the biggest of the butt muscles).
 It is really frustrating that such a small muscle can cause so much discomfort.
 When you think about it though, and see it in action, it really makes sense as to how and why it all works.

 Let’s talk about what the piriformis muscle is and what it does.

 The piriformis muscle attaches to the lower spine and the top of the femur and helps our legs rotate outward.
-This video shows exactly how the piriformis muscle operates and what happens when it becomes injured or inflamed.

 What is piriformis syndrome?